ositaka/soul-healing-decapcms/data/page/home.md

     text: >-
       Step onto this illuminated path to connect deeply with the wisdom of Divine Infinity.
 This journey infuses your life with profound inner harmony.
-Picture yourself embraced by universal love, surrounded by laughter and gentle harmony.
+Imagine yourself embraced by universal love, surrounded by laughter and gentle harmony.